 This is the maintenance schedule with associated service intervals for the Kawasaki Z1000 Gen 4, made from 2014 onward (or 2014-2017 in the US).

-The Kawasaki Z1000 is a four-cylinder motorcycle range first introduced in 2003.
+The Kawasaki Z1000 is a four-cylinder standard sportbike, part of a model range that Kawasaki first launched in 2003.

 The original Z1000 was a “Naked” ZX-9R in 2003 with streetfighter or standard styling.
 It used a modified engine from the ZX-9R.
 But from 2010 onward, Kawasaki increased the displacement to 1043cc.

 Kawasaki uses a larger engine displacement for its naked bikes than its superbikes.
 This is Kawasaki’s way of making sure there’s enough mid-range torque to compensate for the top-end power loss compared to the superbikes that are in roughly the same displacement class (liter-ish).

 Kawasaki gave the a style and parts upgrade in 2014 from the 2010-2013 spec.
 See below for a general intro to generations of the Z1000.